 SMKI RAPP Section 5.3 sets out the procedure and detailed processes for verifying the identity of an individual nominated to become an ARO.
 The DCC shall ensure that an individual cannot become an ARO until the organisation has at least one SRO and the organisational identity of the applicant has been verified.

-Once an individual has become an ARO, SMKI RAPP Section 5.4 sets out the procedure and detailed processes by which the appropriate credentials used to access SMKI Services and/or SMKI Repository Services are provided to AROs.
+Once an individual has become an ARO, SMKI RAPP Section 5.4 sets out the procedure and detailed processes by which the appropriate credentials used to access SMKI Services and/or the SMKI Repository Service are provided to AROs.

 Where an applicant wishes to be an Authorised Subscriber for Organisation Certificates or Device Certificates or both, Section 5.5 of the SMKI RAPP sets out the procedure and detailed processes by which the DCC determines if the applicant is eligible to become an Authorised Subscriber for such Organisation Certificates or Device Certificates or both.